 Using stories to ease kids' fears isn't limited to books.
 My son was diagnosed with sensory processing disorder at four.
 He suffered from intense over sensitivity to noise that left visible dark circles under his eyes when we we're out in public areas with lots of people.
 The grocery store was a nightmare.
 He clung to me desperately because internally he was melting down from over stimulation and felt like everyone was staring at him.
 As a result he never wanted to leave the house.

 When he felt anxious about what was happening on a particular day because he didn't know what to expect I'd turn the day into a story the night before.
 We'd sit down with a piece of paper.
 "First, you'll wake up and eat breakfast (draw a picture of a cereal bowl).
 Then you'll get dressed (draw a shirt and pants).
 Then you can watch a show while mom and dad get ready (draw a t.v.).
 Then we'll get in the car (draw a car) and drive to Grammy's house (draw Grammy)."
 You get the idea.
 His anxiety,as well as the arguing that he didn't want to go, subsided.
 Internally his body was saying, "Ahhhh, that's my story for tomorrow, and it's not full of unfamiliar noise."
 Expectation is everything.

 Many thanks readers!
-I personally messaged a acquaintance I can mention his wonderful food supplier with hearts, http://maundersfoodshop.ca inside a blog.
-If perhaps you are looking to find a food supplier around the general Ontario locale, these individuals were very good.
+I personally messaged a acquaintance I can mention his seasoned facilities maintenance service in Londons, https://www.ecms-ltd.co.uk inside a blog.
+If perhaps you are looking to find a cleaning company around the general OTH locale, these individuals were very good.

-To finish, we need to explain the base idea to this valuable posting with thoughtfully given through James with Ecms.
-They're an amazing cleaning companys.
+To finish, we need to explain the base idea to this valuable posting with thoughtfully given through Julius with C1P solutions.
+They're an amazing managed services providers.
 I definitely appreciate a good tip!